 - Pursue with confidence in the Father’s goodness, care and protection.
 “If a son asks for bread from any father among you, will he give him a stone?
 Or if he asks for a fish, will he give him a serpent instead of a fish?
 Or if he asks for an egg, will he offer him a scorpion?
 If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to those who ask Him” (Luke 11:11-13).

 Notice, they spoke with other tongues.
-It wasn’t the Holy Spirit speaking through them, He merely gave them the utterance or prompted their speach.
+It wasn’t the Holy Spirit speaking through them, He merely gave them the utterance or prompted their speech.
 They were the ones who spoke, they had to do something.
 We too must speak in faith.
-It is something we do in faith.
-When we ask Jesus to baptize us in the Holy Spirit and seek Him for this, we must be ready and willing to speak out in faith as the Spirit gives us the utterance, even if it seems foolish in the natural.
+It is something we must do in faith.
+When we ask Jesus to baptize us in the Holy Spirit and seek Him for it, we must be ready and willing to speak out in faith as the Spirit gives us the utterance, even if it may seem foolish in the natural.

-Someone might wonder, what if it is just me speaking?
+You might wonder, what if it is just me speaking?
 It is you speaking!
-The Holy Spirit merely prompts our speech but it is we who are speaking.
+The Holy Spirit prompts our speech but you’re the one who is speaking.
 “They…began to speak with other tongues” (Acts 2:4).
 Paul said, “I will pray with the spirit, and I will also pray with the understanding.
 I will sing with the spirit, and I will also sing with the understanding” (1 Corinthians 14:15).